 Concepting is my forte.
-I’m not one to ever get stuck or stumped for ideas.
 I see a blank sheet of paper as an infinite space, full of potential.
 It is the beginning of new things.
-It is the place to ask the hard questions, prod for clues, test a vision, and turn over every stone of the imagination.
-Conceptualization is not an elusive or mysterious art.
-And it doesn't happen in the vaccuum of a designer's ego.
+Conceptualization is not an elusive or mysterious art, and it doesn't happen in the vaccuum of a designer's ego.
 It is informed by research and by listening carefully to clients and their customers.
 It is guided by insights and strategic thinking.
 It's an iterative exploration of trial and error and of discovery through rapid sketching and writing.
 Sometimes it's a solo endeavor, but mostly it's a process inspired and enabled by teamwork and collaboration.
 Great ideas are out there, everywhere, waiting to be created.

 Creative Director • Twenty Four 7 • Portland

 - The Work: Retail and brand strategy, marketing, and design with specialties in experience and digital marketing, 2D, 3D and interactive design

 - The Role: Creative team lead, creative direction, art direction, lead design, and project planning

 - The Notable: Multimedia consumer experiences for AT&T's flagship stores, new identity, consumer experience and retail design for Seattle Credit Union, and websites, consumer experience, and retail design for Breville.

 Project Director • Ralph Appelbaum Associates • NYC

 - The Work: Museum exhibition and visitor center design